Alejio20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: Changes the owner of the file hello to the user betty
 4-empty: Creates an empty file called hello
 5-execute: Adds execute permission to the owner of the file hello
+6-multiple_permissions: Adds execute permission to owner and group users, and read permission to other users to the file hello